 Horizon and HCHF are subject to income tax on their unrelated business activities.
-However, only Horizon has unrelated business income which consists of investment earnings from limited partnerships or other alternative investments.
+However, only Horizon has unrelated business income which consists of investment earnings from alternative investments.

 Principles of consolidation: The consolidated financial statements include accounts of Horizon and HCHF, which are collectively referred to as Horizon Foundation.
 Significant intra-entity accounts and transactions, if any, have been eliminated in consolidation.